How to create a Journey

 Results

-In Journey, we start with the results.
-These are the end pages that your audience will reach, so create multiple possibilities.
+In a Journey, we start with the results.
+These are the end pages that your audience will reach, so we can create multiple possibilities.

-• Results should be as broad as possible and make sense to the majority of your users.
+• The results should be as broad as possible and make sense to the majority of your users.
 Ensure you offer value for taking part in it.
 It could be a reward, a meaningful insight, or intriguing content.

 • Elaborate on the personality of the person that reached each result.